nibezo/priton/README.md

 # priton
-Simple dating 💖 bot for learning Pyhton and etc. And for fun!
+Simple dating 💖 bot for learning Pyhton and for course project in my university.
+And for fun!

 ![g](https://github.com/nibezo/priton/blob/main/priton_readme.png?raw=true)